imagej/imagej.github.io/_pages/plugins/miji.md

 categories: [Tutorials,MATLAB]
 ---

-{% include info-box content='This page covers the original compatibility layer for running ImageJ 1.x within MATLAB.
+{% include notice icon="info" content='This page covers the original compatibility layer for running ImageJ 1.x within MATLAB.
 The current library for ImageJ/MATLAB integration is [ImageJ-MATLAB](/scripting/matlab); it has many advantages over this legacy project.' %}

 [MIJ](http://bigwww.epfl.ch/sage/soft/mij/) is a java package to exchange images between [MATLAB](/scripting/matlab) and ImageJ.
 It is written by {% include person id='dasv74' %} (Biomedical Image Group (BIG), Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland) and {% include person id='dprodanov' %} (Department of Physiology and Pharmacology, Université Catholique de Louvain (UCL), Brussels, Belgium).
 It allows to start a instance of ImageJ inside [MATLAB](/scripting/matlab) and exchange images back and forth with it.
 It takes advantage of the fact that the user interface of [MATLAB](/scripting/matlab) is written in Java.